-Federal legislation requires that cities with a population of over 50,000 form a Metropolitan Planning Organization or MPO, and federal agencies serve to fund the planning process.
+Federal legislation requires that cities with a population over 50,000 form a Metropolitan Planning Organization (MPO), and federal agencies serve to fund the planning process.
 CRPC is the Baton Rouge area's designated MPO.
 The MPO is a transportation policy-making organization made up of representatives from local government and transportation authorities to carry out transportation planning with coordination with the state and with operators of publicly-owned transit services.
-MPOs were created in order to ensure expenditures for transportation projects and programs were based on a continuing, cooperative and comprehensive (3-C) planning process.
+MPOs were created in order to ensure expenditures for transportation projects and programs that were based on a continuing, cooperative, and comprehensive (3-C) planning process.

 The Five Core Functions of BRMPO: